Wedding Planning 101

 7. Forget all of this, I’m just going to elope!
 Can I get married in my house with a relative as my officiant?
 Yes.
 And your officiant no longer needs to be present at your house.
 With Governor Murphy’s most recent order, your officiant can now preside over your ceremony via video conferencing.
 But remember, you still need to get your marriage license for your ceremony to be legal.
 For more details, click HERE.

 8. Do I need to postpone my wedding?
-If your wedding is scheduled for May 2020, yes, you most likely have already rescheduled due to the governor’s ban on gatherings.
-We know of many June brides postponing as well.
+If your wedding is scheduled for June and July 2020, yes, you most likely have already rescheduled due to the governor’s ban on gatherings.
+We know of many August and September brides postponing as well.
 Unfortunately, no one knows when the ban will be lifted or when it will be safe for people to convene again in large groups.
 EVERY VENDOR IS HANDLING THIS DIFFERENTLY RIGHT NOW.
 If you haven’t yet heard from your venue about having to postpone or haven’t reached out about your concerns yet, call your venue to find out their individual policies, your options and how to go about making your individual decision.
-July and August weddings may be fine.
+August and September weddings may be fine.
 But we just don’t know yet.

 9. I need to postpone my wedding.
 Where do I start?
 First start with your venue.
 Find out what available dates they have.
 Realize that many other brides are calling about dates as well, so if there’s a date you like, grab it.
 Waiting a half hour…or even five minutes…may result in you losing this date.
 I know this sounds crazy, but this is what is going on right now.
 You don’t have the luxury of taking a week to confirm this new date with family and friends.
 I’ve heard of brides and wedding planners getting their venue and other top vendors such as the photographer, officiant and florist on a conference call to go over available dates and pick the one that works best for all.